-The stretch of Route 66 from Tulsa to Oklahoma City is arguably one of the best in the country.
-It’s almost 100 miles of uninterrupted road through small towns and countryside leaving you with the feeling of how it might have been to travel across country along Route 66 many moons ago.
+This stretch of Route 66 is arguably one of the best in the country.
+At least in terms of the actual road.
+It’s almost 100 miles of uninterrupted road through small towns and countryside leaving you with the feeling of how it might have been to travel across country along Route 66.

 Route 66 Tulsa to OKC

 Read this post for a full rundown of all the Route 66 stops in Tulsa.